nicolasfara/seminar-2025-effect-systems-capture-checking-scala3/seminar-2025-effect-systems-capture-checking-scala3.typ

 But every (useful) program has to #underline[interact] with the outside world.

-In #bold[functional programming], replacing _side effects_ with something that helps achieving these goals is a #underline[open problem].
+In #bold[functional programming], replacing _side effects_ with something that helps achieving these goals is an #underline[open problem].

 #v(1em)